What are AIDS-related cancers?

 Key points about AIDS-related cancers

-- People who have AIDS are much more likely to get certain types of cancer than people without the disease.
+- People living with HIV or AIDS are much more likely to get certain types of cancer than people without HIV or AIDS.

-- These types of cancer include Kaposi sarcoma, non-Hodgkin lymphoma, and cervical cancer.
-Other cancers linked to AIDS are head and neck, anal, lung, and liver cancers, as well as Hodgkin lymphoma.
+- AIDS-defining cancers include Kaposi sarcoma, aggressive B-cell non-Hodgkin lymphoma, and cervical cancer.
+Other cancers linked to HIV/AIDS are head and neck, anal, lung, testicle, skin, and liver cancers, as well as Hodgkin lymphoma.

 - HIV affects the way the immune system works.
 This may be what increases the risk for certain cancers.